edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

 3. Make the desired changes.

     **Key tasks:**
-    -   Bot Manager Advanced: Add, modify, or delete an action.
+    -   Premier and Advanced Bot Manager: Add, modify, or delete an action.
-    -   Bot Manager Advanced: Set or modify the action that will be taken for all known bots, specific known bots, and spoofed bots from the **Known Bots** tab.
+    -   Premier and Advanced Bot Manager: Set or modify the action that will be taken for all known bots, specific known bots, and spoofed bots from the **Known Bots** tab.
-    -   Bot Manager Advanced: Update your exceptions to bot detection by adding, modifying, or deleting entries from the **Exceptions** tab.
+    -   Premier and Advanced Bot Manager: Update your exceptions to bot detection by adding, modifying, or deleting entries from the **Exceptions** tab.
     -   Change the [type of rule](#request-identification) from the **Rule type** option.
     -   **Custom matches only:** Delete variables and matches within a variable by clicking the <Image inline src="/images/v7/icons/remove.png" alt="Delete" /> (delete) icon.
     -   **Custom matches only:** Delete a condition by clicking **Delete Condition**.